-This document provides some detail on the use of Theory U as a framework for the work of the Process Team.
+This document provides some detail on how Process Team Working Groups could use of Theory U as a framework for action.

 What can working groups “do” with Theory U?
 In general, Theory U can support each working group to: